‘Not Today Satan’: Candace Cameron Bure And Bianca Del Rio At Odds On Instagram

 “I refuse to associate myself with you right now,” said Raven-Symone, an out lesbian.
 “Is that okay?

 Candace said that the bakery shouldn’t have been slapped with a fine for violating Oregon’s anti-discrimination law.
-She believes they chose not to serve the couple because of their faith not because they were discriminating them.
+She believes they chose not to serve the couple because of their faith, not because they were discriminating them.

-Symone and Bure have had words on the show, but reportedly made up backstage afterwards.
+Symone and Bure have had words on the show but reportedly made up backstage afterward.

-Bure later told The Blaze’s The Church Boys podcast that she’s friends with gay people and they are supportive of her religious views.
+Bure later told the Blaze’s The Church Boys podcast that she’s friends with gay people and they are supportive of her religious views.

 Gotta love a Polariod – #BTS photo shoot.
 Make-up and hair by @earth2tara @blay.locks styled by @josephcassell1 @erinnoella photographed by @melissacoulier